Oregon Covered Bridges

 Jordan Covered Bridge (1937)

 Oregon has the largest collection of covered bridges in the western part of the United States, with over 50 extant covered spans.
 Because of the easy availability of forest resources in Oregon, most of the early bridges in the state were timber structures.
 These timber bridges were often covered to protect them from the weather.
 Now, the remaining examples of this obsolete bridge construction technology, generally located in pastoral rural settings, provide one of the most significant tourist attractions in the state.
-The bridge shown above is the Jordan Covered Bridge (1937), now lost.
+The bridge shown above is the Jordan Covered Bridge (1937), no longer extant.

 (All photo's provided by James Norman.)